 that a user accessing a service or application is actually who they say they are.

-So, the difference between password and a hardware security is that passwords are required to be stored, or need to be memorized by a user to identify themselves.
-On the other hand, hardware security key is stored on a local device belonging to the user and nowhere else.
+So, the difference between a password and hardware security is that passwords are required to be stored, or need to be memorized by a user to identify themselves.
+On the other hand, the hardware security key is stored on a local device belonging to the user and nowhere else.
 It cannot be removed or viewed by others.
-Therefore, it can established that not having a password is more safe and secure than having one.
+Therefore, it can be established that not having a password is safe and secure than having one.

 PKI technology from AmbiSecure